Gala in the kitchen

 Use a brush for your girolle to sweep away cheese crumbles and soda when cleaning.
 Be cautious—the blades at the bottom of the baseplate are sharp and can easily catch your fingers.

 ⇑ The photo above has some leftovers from cheese.
-I had my girolle in a worse staining condition and soda always works! ⇑
+I had my girolle in a worse staining condition and my method to clean it always works! ⇑

 How to :